 In applications such as law and banking, where fidelity between input, storage, and output was crucial, the immediate illegibility of magnetic storage posed a considerable engineering challenge.
-After the advent of teletype but before cathode ray screens, machine makers used a variety of techniques to restore a measure of congruence between invisible magnetic inscription and its paper representation.
+After the advent of teletype but before cathode ray tubes, machine makers used a variety of techniques to restore a measure of congruence between magnetic inscription and its paper representation.
 What was entered had to be continually verified against what was stored.

 The principles of magnetic recording were developed by Oberlin Smith (among others), an American engineer who also filed several patents for inventions related to weaving looms.
 In 1888, inspired by Edison’s mechanical phonograph, Smith made public his experiments with an “electrical method” of sound recording using a “magnetized cord” (cotton mixed with hardened steel dust) as a recording medium.
 These experiments were later put into practice by Valdemar Poulsen of Denmark, who patented several influential designs for a magnetic wire recorder.26

 Magnetic recording on polyester tape or coated paper offered several distinct advantages over mechanical perforation: tape was more durable than paper, it could fit more information per square inch, and it was reusable.
-In 1948, Marvin Camras, a physicist with the Armour Research Foundation wrote on the advantage of magnetic recording, which “may be erased if desired, and a new record made in its place.”27
+In 1948, Marvin Camras, a physicist with the Armour Research Foundation wrote about the advantages of magnetic recording, which “may be erased if desired, and a new record made in its place.”27

 Most early developments in magnetic storage were aimed at sound recording.
 Engineers at the time did however imagine their work in dialog with the long history of letters, and not just sound.
 In an address to the Franklin Institute on December 16, 1908, Charles Fankhauser, the inventor of the electromagnetic telegraphone, spoke as follows, comparing magnetic recording to the invention of the Gutenberg press: